-Canon M10 versus Sony A6500
+Canon M10 vs Sony A6500

 The Canon EOS M10 and the Sony Alpha A6500 are two digital cameras that were revealed to the public, respectively, in October 2015 and October 2016.
 Both the M10 and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.